Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-03-Webhook-Python-Flask-WebUI.md

 ```
 This section of bootstrap.html creates two links:
 * "Refresh Page" link manually refreshes the current web page
-* "Download all_webhooks_detailed.json" button to allow you to download the file - not the variable that is surrounded double curly brackets was passed into the HTML code via the python call (see next section)
+* "Download all_webhooks_detailed.json" button to allow you to download the file - **Note** the variable that is surrounded double curly brackets (filenamez_var), thiswas  passed into the HTML code via the python call (see next section)

 ```html
 {% raw %}